Warfactory-Offical/Hbm-s-Nuclear-Tech-GIT/README.md

 ### **Want to contribute?**

-If you want to contribute make a pull request and I'll review it as soon as possible.
+If you want to contribute - you can make a pull request; I'll review it as soon as possible.
 Every contribution is very much appreciated by me and the players.

+### **Planning**

+You can see all our NTM-related plans [here.](https://github.com/users/TheSlize/projects/2/views/1)

 ### **Build Guide:**